 Applecross has the aptly named Applecross Inn, a small but beautiful public house that offers some of the best food locally sourced and pulled from the water that day, as well as a bar that had local ales, and a shelf of spirits that would make any gin, whisky or rum snob smile heartedly.
 They also have which has just recently been refurbished, an American airstream converted into a fish and chip stall where you can order outside fresh battered cod and chips with a cheeky pale ale while watching the sun go down…..

 Why the heck not!!!… I placed my order, chatted to the chap who was serving while my cod was getting its batter coat, and then took my seat overlooking the water.

-If there is a place you need to visit while you are in Scotland, it is Applecross.
+If there is a place you need to visit while you are in Scotland and wizzing around the North Coast 500, it is Applecross.
 It may not be the most straight forward of places to get to, but in terms of a location that will feed your Wanderlust, you will not find a better place to escape to.
 Trust me.

 Leaving Applecross at first light, and bounding my way up and over the Bealach na Bà is always best done with a clear head.
 Rising from sea level to 626 metres (2,054 ft), Its stunning views (When clouds permit) are simply breathtaking, and even just catching glimpses of the road ahead of you twisting and winding up the mountain side is enough to give any road tripping adventurer a gin on their face.